 Join us at a local tavern for good food, good times, and good information as a VIMS scientist initiates a casual conversation on a relevant environmental topic.
 Visit our events calendar for details and upcoming programs.

 Invite VIMS faculty and staff for talks or other outreach activities at your school, club, business, community organization, or other venue.
 Call 804.684.7061 or e-mail [[programs]] for more information.

 The Chefs' Seafood Symposium is an annual educational program for culinary professionals, culinary students, and representatives from the seafood industry and related businesses.
 Participants leave with information, resources, and recipes to help them make more informed seafood choices as well as tastier dishes!

 VIMS offers several programs designed to meet the needs of Virginia's coastal decision-makers.
 The Center for Coastal Resources Management (CCRM) at VIMS offers Tidal Wetlands Workshops in the spring and fall for members of citizen Wetlands Boards.
 The Chesapeake Bay National Estuarine Research Reserve (CBNERRVA) at VIMS offers a Coastal Training Program that promotes science-based decision-making and targets identified training needs.

-The lectures in the Maury Marine Science Lecture series are aimed at a scientific audience but are open to the public.
-Seminars typically take place on Friday, and begin with a reception at 3:00 pm in the Watermen's Hall lobby; the presentation follows at 3:30 pm in McHugh Auditorium.
+These lectures are aimed at a scientific audience but are open to the public.
+They typically take place on Friday, and begin with a reception at 3:00 pm in the Watermen's Hall lobby; the presentation follows at 3:30 pm in McHugh Auditorium.